bojand/fsto-2018-grpc/slides.md

 ???

+- Not picking on any one company here these are just a couple of examples of well-established and successful API products.

-- Not picking on any one company but even with well used API's we see difference in opinion and structure of the very basic and fundamental factors of the REST architecture.
+- Even with these popular API's we see a difference in opinion on the very basic and fundamental factors of the how REST API's should be designed and structured.

 ---